autopticio/catalog/README.md

 	- 3 data source references `where("$dsA","$dsB","$dsC")`

 ## Data Sources
+The environment definition is a global configuration that stores preferences and data source access.
+Multiple data sources of different types can be configured and used by a PQL program.
 #### cloudwatch
 Multiple cloudwatch data sources can be configured in the environment definition.
 - attributes: